-New tires can be expensive, but they’re also the only contact point between your bike and the ground!
+New tires can be expensive, but they’re also the only contact point between your bike and the road!
 So, if you want to check your tires (to see if they’re bad) or if you just want to get your tires to last longer, then you’re in the right place.

 In this article, I’ll cover:

-Three Common Reasons Bike Tires Go Bad
+Three Common Reasons Bicycle Tires Go Bad